rdegges/posterous-to-markdown/README.md

 You should now see a `markdown` subdirectory, which should contain *all* your Posterous HTML posts, in Markdown format!

+**NOTE**: The script will also remove any trailing whitespace from your outputted Markdown files.
+This is just to help clean things up.

 Here's what it looks like running on my blog: